-In the past, I led research and policy work at the Open Knowledge Foundation, and held assistant researcher positions at the University of Amsterdam and the Fraunhofer Society.
-I have collaborated with various international NGOs, donors, public policy bodies, and research institutions.
+I’m also an independent research consultant and am currently working as an IRM researcher for the Open Government Partnership.
+I’m also a research fellow at Waag Society in Amsterdam, Netherlands, as well as a member of the Public Data Lab.
+In the past, I led research and policy work at the Open Knowledge Foundation, and held research positions at the University of Amsterdam and the Fraunhofer Society.
+I have collaborated with various international NGOs, donors, public policy bodies, and research institutions, including the United Nations, the Web Foundation, CIVICUS Alliance, Mozilla Foundation, and the Hewlett Foundation.

 On this website you can find updates on my writings, publications, projects, and public talks.
 Get in touch via at danny.laemmerhirt [ at ] gmail.com, if you would like to collaborate, explore new ideas, or just have a chat over coffee.